 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, a few simple changes in your personal hygiene routine can limit the damage, says Michele Taylor, a licensed aesthetician in the Department of Hematology/Oncology.
+“However, a few simple changes in your personal hygiene routine can limit the damage and make you feel less self-conscious about your appearance,” says licensed aesthetician Michele Taylor.

 If you’re undergoing chemotherapy, dry skin is inevitable.
-And radiation therapy can often cause radiation dermatitis, which can trigger a rash, flaking and peeling skin, or blisters at the treatment site.
+And radiation therapy can often cause radiation dermatitis, which can trigger a rash, flaking and peeling skin or blisters at the treatment site.

-Beyond their appearance, these skin changes can lead to complications.
+Beyond their appearance, these skin changes can lead to other complications.
 Dry skin gets itchy, and excessive scratching may create wounds that put you at risk for infection.
-To care for your skin during chemotherapy or radiation treatments, Ms. Taylor recommends the following:
+To care for your skin during chemotherapy or radiation treatments, Taylor recommends the following:

 Chemotherapy sometimes affects your fingernails and toenails, which can develop lines and ridges.
 The nail beds can turn brown or black, and nails may even fall off.
 To care for your nails during chemotherapy, Ms. Taylor recommends the following:

-The side effects of cancer treatment sometimes pose a challenge.
-Following these practical tips can lessen their impact on your skin and nails, says Ms. Taylor.
+The side effects of cancer treatment can sometimes pose additional challenges for you or your loved ones.
+“Following these practical tips can lessen their impact on your skin and nails and have you feeling more confident about yourself,” says Taylor.